cmu-samuelch/molecular-dynamics/README.md

 # USAGE
-- change only the values in main in md.jl to run different simulations.
+- change only the values in `main` in {mc,md}.jl and in `setup` in Parameters.jl to run different simulations.
     - to disable PBCs, set `L = 0`. this will ensure the code never alters particle positions.
     - to disable cutoff radii, set `cut📏` to -1.